 Studies show that mental stimulation can help reduce cognitive deterioration in older animals.
 By keeping your senior pet’s brain active, it can actually make it healthier.

 Over the course of a year, a lot can change — people move, get new phone numbers, and forget to update their pet’s tags.
 Don’t wait — update their tags and microchips now.

 Visit your park and get to know other pet owners!
 It’s easier that you think!

 Maintain a healthy diet

 Lead a healthy life with a balanced diet and not too many treats.

 Most of all; enjoy spending time with your wonderful pets!

-This entry was posted in Pet Advice on January 14th, 2019 by helenkennedy
+This entry was posted in Pets on January 14th, 2019 by helenkennedy

 Treat your chickens, rabbits and guinea pigs to a new home this January!